magiblot/tvision/examples/palette/README.md

 unrelated views to be drawn in the same color.
 It may also be desirable to give the user a method of changing at runtime the colors used for the application.
-The palette system in Turbo Vision will allow both of these possiblities.
+The palette system in Turbo Vision will allow both of these possibilities.

 A further benefit
 of the Turbo Vision palettes is that the system automatically